 - Creator's Pet: Vickie was reportedly one of Vince McMahon's favorite performers due to his friendship with Eddie.
 She was Put on a Bus in 2009 for a while and this was de-emphasized after she returned.
 Helped by Teddy Long being the one in charge and Vickie only being the "official consultant" which limited what she could do.

 - Designated Villain: She often came across as this from time to time.
 Mostly whenever it came to the face wrestlers making jokes about her weight.
 (Hiya, Rock.)

-- Love to Hate / X-Pac Heat: She started out getting this, but she eventually started drawing more heat than any other wrestler, diva, or backstage personality in WWE (with the possible exception of Michael Cole).
-Even when she was associated with then-heel (but fan favorite) Dolph Ziggler, she still got epic boos.
-Her final appearance averted this, but it was against Stephanie Mcmahon, who fits the Love to Hate trope as well.
+- X-Pac Heat: She started out getting this, but she eventually started drawing more heat than any other wrestler, diva, or backstage personality in WWE (with the possible exception of Michael Cole).
+Even when she was associated with then-crowd-favored heel Dolph Ziggler, she still got epic boos.
+Her final appearance averted this, but it was against Stephanie McMahon, who at best fits the Love to Hate trope as well.